langchain-ai/langchain/docs/explanation/tools.md

 - Tool Description: The description of the tool that is passed to the LLM.
 - Notes: Notes about the tool that are NOT passed to the LLM.
 - Requires LLM: Whether this tool requires an LLM to be initialized.
+- (Optional) Extra Parameters: What extra parameters are required to initialize this tool.

 ### List of Tools